foxglove/docs/docs/12-foxglove-agent/1-installation.md

 ---
 title: Installation
-description: Install and configure a Foxglove On-Device Agent.
+description: Install and configure a Foxglove Agent.
 ---

-Install and configure a Foxglove On-Device Agent.
+Install and configure a Foxglove Agent.

 ### Prerequisites

-The On-Device Agent runs in Linux on AMD64 or ARM64 systems.
+The Foxglove Agent runs in Linux on AMD64 or ARM64 systems.
 The agent is designed to run with minimal memory usage and does not impose hard requirements.

 The agent must have an internet connection which is able to reach https://api.foxglove.dev, at least intermittently.

 For _watch mode_, the agent requires a filesystem that supports `fsnotify`.
 See [Manage Data](./manage-data) for more information on watch mode and its alternative.

 ### Create a device

+The Foxglove Agent runs on one of your devices.

 Create a device [Devices page](https://console.foxglove.dev/devices), or select a device you have already created.